yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 We keep trying with the time machine, but we’re running out of bananas to microwave and trash to fuel the Mr. Fusion.
 Okay, let's get started!

-## PSA for NVIDIA users, part 2
+## PSA for NVIDIA users: Part 2

-As mentioned [two months ago](https://yuzu-emu.org/entry/yuzu-progress-report-oct-2021/#psa-for-nvidia-users), NVIDIA users continued to have issues due to the changes introduced by the drop of support for Kepler cards in the 49X series of drivers when using GLSL.
+As mentioned [two months ago](https://yuzu-emu.org/entry/yuzu-progress-report-oct-2021/#psa-for-nvidia-users), NVIDIA users have been experiencing issues when using GLSL due to the changes introduced by NVIDIA dropping support for Kepler cards in the 49X series of drivers.

-We’re happy to announce that we have a [set of workarounds](https://github.com/yuzu-emu/yuzu/pull/7629) done by [epicboy](https://github.com/ameerj) that solve all known issues.
+We’re happy to announce that we have a [set of workarounds](https://github.com/yuzu-emu/yuzu/pull/7629) implemented by [epicboy](https://github.com/ameerj) that solve all known issues.
-These are already available for both Mainline and Early Access.
+These are already available for both Mainline and [Early Access](https://yuzu-emu.org/help/early-access/).

 The root of the problem in NVIDIA’s drivers seems to be in negation of integer and floating point values, and bitwise conversions of input values.